VIMLab-hfut/SSA-ConvBiAE/README.md

 ## Data

+TH-reservoir and XH-waterworks are real water supply datasets obtained from Huangshan Scenic Area, China. milan-air and delhi-meantemp are publicly available datasets obtained from Kaggle.

 ###
 (1) TH-reservoir.
 The dataset is the water level value of a reservoir in Huangshan Scenic Area.
 This dataset contains daily water level values from January 1, 2017 to December 31, 2019.
 ###